 - Marketing students with a strong interest in quantitative, analytical and research aspects related to a job can look into this field.
 A Market Research Analyst carries out assessments of consumer reactions to new products or services through surveys and feedback.

 - Moreover, analysts gather and interpret the data which in turn helps other officials to devise strategies for the products further.
-They are well versed with the market behaviour and understand the demographic condition adequately to carry out research.
+They are well versed in market behaviour and understand the demographic condition adequately to carry out research.

 Public Relations Representative